-Handback or Residual Value Risks
+Handback Risk or Residual Value Risk

-Handback risk or residual value risk is the risk that facility conditions are worse than anticipated at the end of the project.
-Handback provisions include the terms, conditions, requirements, and procedures governing the condition in which a private partner is to deliver an asset to the public sector upon expiration or earlier termination of the P3 agreement, as set forth in the contract.
-Contracts need to be structured so that there are financial incentives at the end of a contract to encourage the private partner to make the investments necessary to hand back the facility to the public agency in suitable condition.
+This is the risk that facility conditions are worse than anticipated at the end of the project.
+Hand back provisions include the terms, conditions, requirements and procedures governing the condition in which a private partner is to deliver an asset to the public sector upon expiration or earlier termination of the P3 agreement, as set forth in the contract.
+Contracts need to be structured so that there are financial incentives at the end of a contract to encourage the private partner to make the investments necessary to handback the facility to the public agency in suitable condition.

-Risk Valuation Methods
+4 Risk Valuation Methods